 Press the POWER button on either the remote control or the unit once to turn the power on.
 Press the same button to turn the player off.
-POWER

-Push the open button (located on the front of your screen) and lower the monitor to the desired level.
+same button to turn the player off.
+POWERPush the open button (located on the front of your screen) and lower the monitor to the desired level.
 You may also adjust the swivel angle.